Deadwood Alive Gunslingers & Gold Mine Tours

 6:00 pm - Franklin Hotel

 The Broken Boot Gold Mine offers tours every 30 minutes, and is open from mid-May to mid-September.
+This year, advanced reservations are recommended.
 Year-round tours of the Adams House offer a first-hand look at a Victorian-era mansion restored to museum quality.
 The accompanying Adams Museum is the oldest history museum in the Black Hills.
 The Homestake Adams Research and Cultural Center opened in 2011 and house the Homestake Mining Company collection.
 Don’t miss the Days of '76 Museum, which features Deadwood’s rodeo history, horse drawn wagons and stage coaches, carriages and historic clothing collections.
 Historic Deadwood is also home to Tatanka: Story of the Bison where you’ll find Kevin Costner’s version on the story of the bison in the Black Hills of South Dakota.

 Historic Deadwood is minutes from outdoor recreation like hiking, mountain biking, 4-wheeling, horseback riding and fly-fishing.
 The northern end of the 109-mile long George S. Mickelson Trail starts in Deadwood and runs south through the Black Hills to Edgemont.